-The purpose of the pay progression table is to enable H&F to recognise and reward senior managers on the basis of their contribution to the achievement of the organisations objectives.
+The purpose of the pay progression matrix is to enable H&F to recognise and reward senior managers on the basis of their contribution to the achievement of the organisations objectives.
 This means that:

-- Exceptional and highly effective performers receive a higher award - Consistently effective performers receive a standard award - Those who are generally effective with some inconsistencies or those with limited effectiveness and below receive no progression.
+- Exceptional and highly effective performers receive a higher award - Consistently effective performers receive a standard award - Those who are generally effective with some inconsistencies or those with limited effectiveness and below receive no consolidated base salary pay progression.